 In rural Morocco, small business dominates the community, which means people choose their own hours.
 There’s no pressure to adhere to a specific schedule because most people don't have one.
 Nobody is in a rush, and nothing is urgent.
 Family, rather than time, is the priority.
 Since the community is accustomed to this cycle, it remains this way.
 If a store is closed, you come back in a couple of hours or days.
 My classes always start late, and meetings are often delayed or cancelled.
-Events and meals drag on because there’s no hurry.
-To them, it’s not rude or unprofessional because they don't know differently.
+Events and meals drag on because there is no hurry.
+To them, it’s not rude or unprofessional because they don't know anything different.

 I live in the Sahara near the Algerian border, meaning the middle of nowhere.
 It takes me about five and a half hours on a bus to reach the nearest small city, which is usually a stop on my way elsewhere.
 By the time I arrive there, I miss most other transportation leaving the city and have to stay overnight before I complete any journey.
 From there, it’s about 11 hours to Marrakech or Casablanca, seven hours to Fes, and several more hours to make it to Tangier, Essaouira, or Agadir.
 I have probably spent more time on buses since being in Morocco than I have in my entire life.
 My abuela always says I won’t have a butt after these long trips.
 It can be frustrating, but I’ve gotten so used to it, even embraced it.
 I have claimed bus rides as my own, taking charge of the in-between to sort through my mind and make sense of this experience.